Sylar257/Transformers-in-NLP/README.md

 ## Code Implementation

-You will find two Jupyter notebooks in this repo.
+You will find **three** Jupyter notebooks in this repo.
 In the [Transformer with no LM fine-tuning.ipynb](https://github.com/Sylar257/Transformers-in-NLP/blob/master/Transformer%20with%20no%20LM%20fine-tuning.ipynb) we will implement transformer with `FastAI` library without fine-tuning the language model separately.
 This notebook follows strictly the guide provided by [Maximilien Roberti](https://towardsdatascience.com/@maximilienroberti).
 Details of his guide can be found both in his [Medium post](https://towardsdatascience.com/fastai-with-transformers-bert-roberta-xlnet-xlm-distilbert-4f41ee18ecb2) as well as [Kaggle chanllange](https://www.kaggle.com/maroberti/fastai-with-transformers-bert-roberta).
 (Thumbs up for Maximilien Roberti)

 The reason why there exists a second notebook is because in Maximilien’s [implementation](https://www.kaggle.com/maroberti/fastai-with-transformers-bert-roberta) he mainly replaced the AWD_LSTM model from `FastAI` by **RoBERTa** from `Hugging Face`.
 According to Jeremy’s [ULMFiT paper](https://arxiv.org/pdf/1801.06146.pdf), if we’d fine tuning the encoder of the **RoBERTa** model as a language model before constructing the classifier for sentiment analysis task the accuracy could be even better.
 Hence, in the [Implement various Transformers with FastAI.ipynb](https://github.com/Sylar257/Transformers-in-NLP/blob/master/Implement%20various%20Transformers%20with%20FastAI.ipynb) you will find the complete code for building two separate `databunch` for both language model and classification task as well as how can we apply *transfer learning* with `transformers` while taking advantage of the convenience of `FastAI` toolkit.

+Lastly, there is a new promising model coming out as I am creating this repository: **ALBERT**.
+Since the name is pretty cool(and it definitely has some attractive trait, see next section), let’s take it out for a spin.
+This model is also trained with `FastAI` library’s infrastructure and it is expected to out-perform **RoBERTa** as advertised in it’s [original paper](https://arxiv.org/pdf/1909.11942v4.pdf)

 To benchmark our result we will be using the classic [IMDb sentiment analysis dataset](https://ai.stanford.edu/~ang/papers/acl11-WordVectorsSentimentAnalysis.pdf).
 Following the standard ULMFiT approach, in the last [repo](https://github.com/Sylar257/ULMFiT-Sentiment-Analysis), we were able to reach **94.7%** accuracy which is slightly better than the state-of-the-art result in 2017 (94.1% accuracy).
 Now let’s challenge ourselves to push these results even further by implementing more advanced skills.